Confused About Brand Strategy and Brand Identity? Here's What You Actually Need

 What's the difference between a brand and branding?

 Your brand is the perception people have of your business - it’s the reputation you build.
 Branding is the active process of shaping that perception through strategic and visual choices.
 You're always branding, whether you're doing it intentionally or not.
-And as long as your business exists, branding never stops.
+And as long as your business exists, branding should never stops.

 Final Thoughts